mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ./bqetl dag create <dag_name> --schedule-interval "0 4 * * *" --owner <email_for_notifications> --description "Add a clear description of the DAG here" --start-date <YYYY-MM-DD> --tag impact/<tier>
 ```

-For our example, the starting date is `2020-06-01`, we use a schedule interval of `0 4 \* \* \*` (4am UTC daily) instead of "daily" (12am UTC daily) to make sure this isn't competing for slots with desktop and mobile product ETL.
+For our example, the starting date is `2020-06-01` and we use a schedule interval of `0 4 \* \* \*` (4am UTC daily) instead of "daily" (12am UTC daily) to make sure this isn't competing for slots with desktop and mobile product ETL.

 The `--tag impact/tier3` parameter specifies that this DAG is considered "tier 3".
 For a list of valid tags and their descriptions see [Airflow Tags](../reference/airflow_tags.md).

 ```bash
 ./bqetl dag create bqetl_internal_tooling --schedule-interval "0 4 * * *" --owner wlachance@mozilla.com --description "This DAG schedules queries for populating queries related to Mozilla's internal developer tooling (e.g. mozregression)." --start-date 2020-06-01 --tag impact/tier_3